Insect-inspired Visual Point-goal Navigation: Discussion

-As the MB learning is modulated by reinforcement signals, our model is conceptually akin to RL, especially the VO+RL models \cite{zhao2021surprising, partsey2022mapping}, for the decision-making process consisting of two steps, sensor-to-odometry and odometry-to-control.
-Moreover, \cite{bennett2021learning, jurgensen2024prediction} consider the goal of the MB using reinforcement signals to be prediction error minimisation, leading to \cite{lochner2024reinforcement} further adopting the RL framework to explain insect navigation with hypothetical components of the MB.

-The implementation details, however, distinct our model from these RL models.
-While learning is achieved by an ANN, the model (MB) uses the hetero-associative learning rule rather than backpropagation.
-The model does not try to minimise errors between its predictions and the true values of reinforcement signals via large amount of training, because the model relies on the strong prior of goal approaching and only makes adaptive adjustments after collisions, i.e., deviation from the direction to the goal for obstacle avoidance.
-In RL jargon, our model exploits a default, non-random `policy' that yields mediocre performance and improves it via online learning.
+As the MB learning is modulated by reinforcement signals, it might appear conceptually akin to RL, and several recent works have described the learning mechanism in the MB as prediction error minimisation \citep{bennett2021learning, jurgensen2024prediction}, sometimes in an explicit RL framework \citep{lochner2024reinforcement}.
+However, our model is distinct from standard RL.
+The MB performs learning by the hetero-associative learning rule, rather than backpropagation.
+The model does not attempt to minimise errors between its predictions and the true values of reinforcement signals via large-scale training, because the model relies on the strong prior of goal approaching and only makes adaptive adjustments after collisions, i.e., deviation from the direction to the actual goal for obstacle avoidance.
+In RL jargon, our model exploits a default, non-random `policy' and improves it via online learning.
+As this non-random policy yields sufficiently good performance, our model is ready for deployment on any new platform in any novel environment.

-Without such a default policy, an RL agent can rarely receive the actual success rewards in early stages of training, as it is almost impossible to reach a goal with a purely random policy \cite{mishkin2019benchmarking, savva2019habitat}.
-How to deal with such sparse rewards is a long-lasting challenge in RL in general, and one common solution, employed by the SOTA agents, is reward engineering, designing auxiliary, intermediate reinforcement signals that enable policy updating at a higher rate to accelerate RL.
-In particular, in addition to a large reward for reaching goal, the RL agents assumes a small reward for moving closer to the goal.
-Note `moving closer' is reward-engineered in terms of the geodesic distance, rather than Euclidean distance, to the goal in all these works \cite{savva2019habitat, wijmans2019dd, zhao2021surprising, partsey2022mapping}, effectively leaking (part of) the information of the shortest paths to the goal to the RL agents before reaching it.
+Without such default policies, an RL model can rarely receive extrinsic reward in early stages of training, as it is almost impossible to reach a goal with a purely random policy \citep{mishkin2019benchmarking, savva2019habitat}.
+How to deal with such sparse rewards is a long-lasting challenge in RL in general, and one common solution, employed by the state-of-the-art RL models for point-goal navigation, is reward engineering, i.e., designing auxiliary, intermediate reinforcement signals that enable policy updating at a higher rate to accelerate RL.
+In particular, in addition to a large reward for reaching a goal, the RL models assume a small reward for moving closer to the goal.
+Note `moving closer' is reward-engineered in terms of the geodesic distance, rather than Euclidean distance, to the goal in all these works \citep{savva2019habitat, wijmans2019dd, zhao2021surprising, partsey2022mapping}, effectively leaking (part of) the information of the shortest paths to the goal to the RL models.